AOSC-Archive/aosc-wiki/kb/sys/apt-gen-list.md

 This page describes the `apt-gen-list` utility pre-installed with AOSC OS.
 This utility is used to configure (enable or disable) mirrors used for APT software repositories, and to generate `/etc/apt/sources.list` for APT to use.
 This could be handy, with knowledge of fastest repository mirrors at your location.

-And this below is the original usage message for this utility:
+Shown below is the original usage message for this utility:

 ```
 Utility for generating sources.list for APT according to available